AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-folders.md

 ## Purpose of Folders {#section-66e344d5333f42f1b060a0cba25935c3}

 A folder enables you to organize subfolders and assets.
 All folder and asset names must be unique.
-Folders and assets that share the same name will cause a namespace conflict, even if they're in different folder hierarchies.
+Folders and assets that share the same name cause a namespace conflict, even if they are in different folder hierarchies.
 Syntax

 ## Authorized User Types {#section-0dc7e17cb60f4cf7bcdb76648e5d2f8e}